 Third Section - Another Steep Ascent

 When you rejoin Ritchard Avenue cross the street and follow the pathway between numbers 48 & 50 up the flights of stairs.
 As well as some level pathways along this section, there are also another 65 steps to the top at Moira Crescent.

 The route of the walk takes us left along Moira Crescent and then left into Marcel Avenue.
 After 300 metres you will rejoin Carrington Road (160 metres north of your starting point).
 The Moira Crescent and Marcl Avenue area has a wonderful eclectic mix of architectual styles ranging from Federation, Arts & Crafts, Art Deco, Art Noveau and post-war Ocean Liner styles.
-If you like you can some extra time to explore the area, note the architecture and some of the interesting building names.
+If you like, you can spend some extra time to explore the area, note the architecture and some of the interesting building names.
 It would also be a very pleasant place to live.